csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-25-Finding-shortest-paths-on-flow-networks.markdown

     ('source', 1989888, 'sink'): 1}

 This is amzaing, we successively retrived every single path!
-But I also found that my scripts have two limitations.
-1. It can not handle loops (this is the limitation of the Dijkstra algorithm itself); 2.
-Some times a (macro) flow network structure (such as two triangles heading at each other) is a result of several equivalent (micro) combinations.
-In these cases my scripts can not gurantee the retrieved individual streams are correct.
+But I also found that this method has two limitations.

+1. It can not handle loops, this is the limitation of the Dijkstra algorithm itself;

+2. Some times different combinations of individual streams lead to the same flow network structure, such as two triangles heading at each other.
+In these cases the Dijkstra method can not gurantee the retrieved individual streams are all correct.

-For example, to construct flow from the following two data sets:
+For example, using the following two different data sets:

 	E1 = [['user A',0],['user A',1],['user A',2],['user A',3],['user B',2]]
 	E2 = [['user A',0],['user A',1],['user A',2],['user B',2],['user B',3]]

-We all get
+We get the same flow network:

+    source->0: 1
     0->1: 1
     1->2: 1
     2->3: 1
-    2->sink: 1
     3->sink: 1
-    source->0: 1
     source->2: 1
+    2->sink: 1

+Despite these limitations, this method is novel and powerful.
+It is interesting to see its application in other real-world networks.

 <body>
 <style>